-Pregnancy Discrimination

-(Title VII of the Civil Rights Act of 1964, 42 U.S.C. §§ 2000e et seq., as amended by the Pregnancy Discrimination Act, 42 U.S.C. § 2000e(k))

-(On Behalf of Plaintiff Chen-Oster Individually)
+Pregnancy Discrimination (Title VII of the Civil Rights Act of 1964, 42 U.S.C. §§ 2000e et seq., as amended by the Pregnancy Discrimination Act, 42 U.S.C. § 2000e(k)) (On Behalf of Plaintiffs Chen-Oster and Gamba Individually)

-- On Denan Or Flament Chen-Oster Individually) - 180.
-Plaintiff Chen-Oster incorporates the preceding paragraphs as alleged above. - 181.
-This Claim is brought by Plaintiff Chen-Oster individually. - 182.
-Goldman Sachs has discriminated against Chen-Oster in the terms and conditions of their employment on the basis of their status as pregnant women and as women with children, in violation of Title VII of the Civil Rights Act of 1964, 42 U.S.C. § 2000e et seq., specifically the Pregnancy Discrimination Act, 42 U.S.C. § 2000e(k).

-- 183. Goldman Sachs knew that its actions constituted unlawful discrimination and showed willful and/or reckless disregard for Chen-Oster's statutorily protected rights. - 184.
-As a direct result of Goldman Sachs' discriminatory policies and/or practices as described above, Chen-Oster has suffered damages including, but not limited to, lost past and future income, compensation, and benefits. - 185.
-Plaintiff Chen-Oster requests relief as hereinafter described.
+- 188. Plaintiffs Chen-Oster and Gamba incorporate the preceding paragraphs as alleged above. - 189.
+This Claim is brought by Plaintiffs Chen-Oster and Gamba individually. - 190.
+Goldman Sachs has discriminated against Chen-Oster and Gamba in the terms and conditions of their employment on the basis of their status as pregnant women and as women with children, in violation of Title VII of the Civil Rights Act of 1964, 42 U.S.C. § 2000e et seq., specifically the Pregnancy Discrimination Act, 42 U.S.C. § 2000e(k). - 191.
+Goldman Sachs knew that its actions constituted unlawful discrimination and showed willful and/or reckless disregard for Chen-Oster's and Gamba's statutorily protected rights. - 192.
+As a direct result of Goldman Sachs's discriminatory policies and/or practices as described above, Chen-Oster and Gamba have suffered damages including, but not limited to, lost past and future income, compensation, and benefits.

+193. Plaintiffs Chen-Oster and Gamba request relief as hereinafter described.

-EIGHTH CLAIM FOR RELIEF Pregnancy Discrimination (NYCHRL, New York City Administrative Code § 8-107 et seq.)
-(On Behalf of Plaintiff Chen-Oster Individually)
+EIGHTH CLAIM FOR RELIEF

+Pregnancy Discrimination (NYCHRL, New York City Administrative Code § 8-107 et seq.)
+(On Behalf of Plaintiffs Chen-Oster and Gamba Individually)

-- 186. Plaintiff Chen-Oster incorporate the preceding paragraphs as alleged above. - 187.
-This Claim is brought by Plaintiff Chen-Oster individually. - 188.
-Goldman Sachs has discriminated against Chen-Oster in the terms and conditions of their employment on the basis of their status as pregnant women and as women with children, in violation of the Administrative Code of the City of New York § 8-107 et seq. - 189.
-Goldman Sachs knew that its actions constituted unlawful discrimination and showed willful and/or reckless disregard for Chen-Oster's statutorily protected rights. - 190.
-Goldman Sachs engaged in the discriminatory conduct alleged above during the liability period within the City of New York. - 191.
-As a direct result of Goldman Sachs' discriminatory policies and/or practices as described above, Chen-Oster has suffered damages including, but not limited to, lost past and future income, compensation, and benefits. - 192.
-Plaintiff Chen-Oster requests relief as hereinafter described.
+- 194. Plaintiffs Chen-Oster and Gamba incorporate the preceding paragraphs as alleged above. - 195.
+This Claim is brought by Plaintiffs Chen-Oster and Gamba individually. - 196.
+Goldman Sachs has discriminated against Chen-Oster and Gamba in the terms and conditions of their employment on the basis of their status as pregnant women and as women with children, in violation of the Administrative Code of the City of New York § 8-107 et seq. - 197.
+Goldman Sachs knew that its actions constituted unlawful discrimination and showed willful and/or reckless disregard for Chen-Oster's and Gamba's statutorily protected rights. - 198.
+Goldman Sachs engaged in the discriminatory conduct alleged above during the liability period within the City of New York, and the discriminatory conduct had an impact on Chen-Oster and Gamba within the City of New York. - 199.
+As a direct result of Goldman Sachs's discriminatory policies and/or practices as described above, Chen-Oster and Gamba have suffered damages including, but not limited to, lost past and future income, compensation, and benefits. - 200.
+Plaintiffs Chen-Oster and Gamba request relief as hereinafter described.